Deltares/iMOD-Documentation/docs/viewer_user_manual.rst

 and the middle of the range is white.
 When using a heat map with percentiles, the white color represents not the middle of the range, but the value for which 50% of other values is smaller than itself (Figure 17).

+For unstructured grids, note that the percentile calculation does not take cell area into account.
+For example, for a dataset with lot of small cells and a few large cells, the percentile legend will be skewed towards the values of the small cells.

 .. image:: screenshots/viewer/image19.jpeg
    :width: 6.25556in
    :height: 2.50556in

-Figure 17: heat map legend with percentiles on and off.
-Without percentiles(left), the white color is the middle of the legend range.
+Figure 17: Heat map legend with percentiles on and off.
+Without percentiles (left), the white color is the middle of the legend range.
-With percentiles on (right),the color map is distorted and white is now the median value of the dataset.
-In general, a color that represents n% of the range in the linear legend, is mapped to the value that is larger than n% of the data in the percentiles legend.
+With percentiles on (right),the color map is distorted and white is now the median value (50%) of the dataset.
+In general, a color that represents *N*% of the range in the linear legend, is mapped to the value that is larger than *N*% of the data in the percentiles legend.

-Note that the percentile calculation does not take cell size into account.

 Legend sidepane
 ~~~~~~~~~~~~~~~

 For quick reference, the legend is shown on a retractable sidepane.
 To open or close it, use the button highlighted in the figure below.

 .. image:: screenshots/viewer/imageSidepane.png
    :width: 6.25556in